The Cartels and Leniency Review: Germany

 i Snapshot of competition enforcement policies

 Germany continues to be a relevant competition jurisdiction.
-The Act against Restraints of Competition (ARC) is primarily enforced by the Federal Cartel Office (FCO), which is an independent federal authority located in the city of Bonn.2 It is considered to be a highly active authority with significant human and financial resources (approximately 385 staff, 158 of which are legal or economic experts and an annual budget of €40.3 million in 2019).3 Other enforcement authorities are the competition authorities of the 16 German states, which are competent in cases whose effects do not extend beyond the territory of a single state, and public prosecutors, who are in charge of conducting investigations in cases involving criminal offences.
+The rules against cartels and anticompetitive conduct are primarily enforced by the Federal Cartel Office (FCO), which is an independent federal authority located in the city of Bonn.2 It is considered to be a highly active authority with significant human and financial resources (approximately 400 staff, 165 of whom are legal or economic experts, and an annual budget of €34.4 million in 2020).3

 ii Statutory framework for cartel enforcement by the FCO

-Since July 2005, Section 1 ARC mirrors the wording of Article 101(1) of the Treaty on the Functioning of the European Union (TFEU), except that German prohibition applies irrespective of any (potential) effects on trade between EU Member States.
-The German parliament and the German courts have stressed that the application of Section 1 ARC shall closely follow EU precedents, practice, regulations8 and guidelines to build a coherent system of enforcement of EU and German competition law.
+Since July 2005, Section 1 of the ARC has mirrored the wording of Article 101(1) of the Treaty on the Functioning of the European Union (TFEU), except the German prohibition applies irrespective of any (potential) effects on trade between EU Member States.
+The German parliament and the German courts have stressed that the application of Section 1 of the ARC shall closely follow EU precedents, practice, regulations8 and guidelines to build a coherent system of enforcement of EU and German competition law.